Egiraht/PiClimate/PiClimate.Monitor/Readme.md

 # PiClimate.Monitor

-**PiClimate.Monitor** is a web server used for visualization of the climatic data stored by the *PiClimate.Logger* service.
+**PiClimate.Monitor** is a web server used for climatic data visualization.

 ## Features

-The server uses **Chart.js**-generated charts to visualize the climatic data that can be filtered for the selected time period.

-For data acquisition the server uses the data sources.
+Climatic data are acquired by the server using the measurement data source concept.
 At the moment these data sources are provided:

-* **MySqlSource** - acquires the climatic data from the specified MySQL database.
+* **MySqlSource** - acquires the climatic data from the specified MySQL database,
+* **RandomDataSource** - generates random climatic data for testing purposes (selected by default).

+By accessing the web server page, collected data can further be visualized using charts for selected time periods.

-## Configuration
+## Settings

-The program can be configured using the *Configuration.json* file available in the program's root directory.
-See the description comments in the file for more information about the settings it provides.
-Also the individual configuration settings can be overriden using the command line arguments with syntax of `--parameter=value` or `--section:parameter=value`.
+The program can be configured using the *Settings.json* file added the program's root directory.
+Also individual settings can be overriden using the command line arguments with syntax of `--parameter=value` or `--section:parameter=value`.

 ## Requirements

-The program requires the *.NET Runtime 5.0* and the *ASP.NET Core Runtime 5.0* to be installed in the system.
+The program requires the *.NET Runtime 5.0* and *ASP.NET Core Runtime 5.0* packages to be installed in the system.

 ## References